 Stop confusing markup and margin - see the real difference instantly

 Free tool by ThePocketBoss - enter your cost and markup percentage to see the actual profit margin.
-Plus a conversion table you can reference anytime.
+Pair it with our contractor profit calculator to price entire projects, or use the contractor markup calculator for quick cost-to-price conversions.

 Total cost of the job (labor + materials + overhead)